Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_for_machine_learning_on_sagemaker/getting_started_with_snowpark_for_machine_learning_on_sagemaker.md

 ## Set Up and Load Data
 Duration: 15

+If you haven't used SageMaker Studio before, for first time setup you will need to create a SageMaker Studio domain by following the [Quick setup](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-quick-start.html) process.
+After creating your domain you should be able to [Launch SageMaker Studio from the Domain details page](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-launch.html#studio-launch-console-domain).

-First, you will access your AWS Sagemaker Studio and change the environment so that you are using an image that utilizes Python version 3.8.
-The Pytorch 3.8 or Tensorflow 3.8 will work for this quickstart.
+Once you've opened SageMaker Studio, our first step will be to launch a Python 3.8 notebook environment for Snowpark compatibility.
+To do this, select the 'Open Launcher' tile from the Home tab and then 'Change environment' so that you are using an image that utilizes Python version 3.8.
+The following images will work well for this quickstart:
+- PyTorch 1.12 Python 3.8 CPU Optimized
+- TensorFlow 2.6 Python 3.8 CPU Optimized

 ![](assets/sagemaker_image.png)

 Now open up a terminal window:
 ![](assets/terminal_sagemaker.png)

 In the terminal window you will copy the public repo that contains the data and scripts needed for this quickstart.